 With that being said this southern sweet tea recipe I am sharing has been passed down to me by my mom which was passed to her by her mom.
 To me, this is the perfect iced tea recipe

 Two popular brands are Lipton and Luzianne tea bags.
 There is also a lesser-known brand called Tetley Tea.
-Also, recently came across another brand of tea bags called Southern Sweet Tea Company that seems to be a great product as well.
+I recently came across another brand of tea bags called Southern Sweet Tea Company which seems to be a great product as well.

-To a Southerner, the brand of tea bags you use is like siding with your favorite peanut butter brand or Chevrolet or Ford.
+To a Southerner, the brand of tea bags you use is like siding with your favorite peanut butter brand or truck brand.
 You are either like one brand or the other.

 Sugar

-If you look up sweet tea recipes, you will find one thing that is different about each one, the amount of sugar to put in it.
+If you look up how much sugar for 1 gallon of sweet tea, you will find that the amount is different for each recipe.
 This is very subjective just like the brand of tea bags you use.
-I recommend you start out with 1 ½ cups of white granulated sugar.

 Water

-To start with, you will need 2 cups of water.
 This will be used to steep the tea bags.
 Then you will need roughly 14 cups of cold water to fill your gallon pitcher the rest of the way up.
-Use tap water but if you have a water filter, that will produce the best taste.
+Tap water is ok to use but if you have a water filter, that will produce the best taste.

 Black tea has tannins in it.
 That is what makes the color of the tea dark.
 The more tea bags you use, the longer you steep them, and the hotter the water, which will all result in more tannins being released.